RASC, Halifax Centre October 4th, 2025 Public Meeting

 Place: Room AT101, The Atrium, Saint Mary's University or by Zoom

 We would love to see you at Saint Mary's University.
 However, if you are a distant member or would prefer not to attend at this time, you can attend via Zoom.
-If there is a change in location at SMU, we will notify members early next week.
+If there is a change in location at SMU, we will notify members beforehand.

 Register for the Zoom meeting using this link.
 After registering, you will receive a confirmation email containing information about joining the meeting.